Functions#

 - Returns:

-, if the debug output should be colored.
+True, if the debug output should be colored.

-- debug_level_get_name(level: DebugLevel) str #
+- debug_level_get_name(level: DebugLevel) str#

 - Parameters: